-Mills and his best buddy, Greg Rhodenbaugh, swam in silence.
-Just like the rest of this group ruled by a friendly but firm hand.
+Mills and his best buddy Greg Rhodenbaugh swam in silence, just like the rest of this group ruled by a friendly but firm hand.
 During the school year, the morning sessions started at five o’clock in the morning.
-After having completed 10,000 meters in the pool, they did sit-ups and other exercises on land before having a hearty $2–3 breakfast and going to class.
+After they completed 10,000 meters in the pool, they did sit-ups and other exercises on land before having a hearty three-dollar breakfast and going to class.

 Following the afternoon training sessions, they practiced starts and turns.
-Instead of going to church on Sundays, Glenn Mills stayed in bed like a mummy.
+Instead of going to church on Sundays (his only day off), Glenn Mills stayed in bed, still as a mummy.
 The only time he got up was to go to the fridge to get something to eat.

-During the last two weeks before the major competition of the summer, the US championships, they had swum a little bit less – “only” 6,000 meters a day.
+During the last two weeks before the U.S. championships, the major competition of the summer, the team had swum a little bit less—“only” 6,000 meters a day.
 Yet Mills walked around yawning and feeling even more tired than before.
 Coach Dennis assured him that he’d soon feel better, but nothing happened.
-As could be expected, the 100 meters breaststroke was a disaster.
-He’d hoped for a medal, but only managed to do 1:05.24 and thus missed the final.
+As could be expected, the 100m breaststroke was a disaster.
+Mills had hoped for a medal, but only managed to do 1:05.24 and thus missed qualifying for the final.

-The next day, the club’s wonder kid, Mary T. Meagher, won the 200 meters butterfly with an astounding five seconds before the person coming in second.
+The next day, the club’s wonder kid, Mary T. Meagher, won the 200m butterfly with a time astounding five seconds faster than the person who came in second.
 Her 2:06.37 was more than four seconds faster than Ines Deissler’s gold medal race at the Moscow Olympics just a few days before.
-Mary’s record race inspired Mills, and he decided to break down and give it another go.
-The 100 meters breaststroke wasn’t his best event.
+Mary’s record race inspired Mills, and he decided to give it another go.
+The 100m breaststroke wasn’t his best event.
 It requires more speed during the first length, which wasn’t exactly what he’d practiced during his daily marathon sets.

-In the 200 meters breaststroke trials, Glenn Mills came in second after John Moffet, who was also in his teens but from California.
+In the 200m breaststroke trials, Glenn Mills came in second after John Moffet who was from California and also in his teens.
 At least the race ignited a sense of hope in Mills.
 However, he was still tired at the start of the final that same evening.
-In spite of all the times he and his buddy Greg had practiced starts following the evening sessions, water was now seeping into his glasses.
-His arms and legs were more than just a little worn out.
+In spite of all the times he and his buddy Greg had practiced starts following the evening sessions, his arms and legs were more than just a little worn out.
 It felt as if he’d jumped into a pool of turquoise paint instead of a pool of water.
+And to top it off, water was seeping into his glasses.

 In breaststroke, most of the power comes from the leg strokes.
 Mills noticed that his swimming wasn’t as fierce and energetic as when he’d been swimming as best he could.
-At 100 meters, he was the last in the field – over than two seconds behind leading Nick Navid from the Texas Longhorns.
+At 100 meters, he was the last in the field – over two seconds behind leader Nick Navid from the Texas Longhorns.

-If we stop for a moment, cognitive psychologists believe that there are three ways of managing obstacles: 1) What happened is predetermined and impossible to alter.
+Let’s stop for a moment and talk about psychology.
+Cognitive psychologists believe there are three ways of managing obstacles:

+What happened is predetermined and impossible to alter.
 Besides, learning how to cope with suffering is beneficial.
 This is God’s Way.

-2) It’s someone else’s fault: Coach Dennis or whoever made the glasses.
-This is Your Way – an approach that ultimately makes you bitter.
-3) You take the helm and make the best out of the situation.
+It’s someone else’s fault: coach Dennis or whoever made the glasses.
+This is Your Way—an approach that ultimately makes you bitter.

+You take the helm and make the best out of the situation.
 The sum of your choices leads to a positive outcome through an “every little bit helps”-effect.
 This is My Way.